 If you’ve got the time and some creative flair, then lend your skills by knitting or sewing items for charity.

-The charity Loving Hands knits everything from burial items for tiny babies to warm clothing for the homeless, and have a number of groups around the UK which you can join.
+The charity Loving Hands knits everything from burial items for tiny babies to warm clothing for the homeless, and have a number of groups around the UK that you can join.

 7) Get your hair cut!